Charlie Russell Nature Photography

 Directions

 If you search for “Onion Valley” in Google Maps you may be directed to a campground in Southern California.
-This one is on Texas Hill Road.
+The one I’m referring to is on Texas Hill Road.

 From Highway 80 take exit 158A (just east of the Nyack Snow Park exit).
 Turn right on the exit road and then immediately right again onto Texas Hill Road.
 You will follow this road for 7 miles.
 Keep an eye out for interesting roadside flowers, but note that in some places it is hard to find a safe pullout.
 The road is paved all the way but there were a number of potholes.
 It also is a narrow road, sometimes you have to squeeze over to the side to let a car from the other direction to get by.
 There was more traffic on this road than I had anticipated.